intel-analytics/BigDL-2.x/docs/docs/PlatformGuide/AnalyticsZoo-on-Databricks.md

 <img src="../Image/PlatformGuide/analytics-zoo-jar.PNG" width="600">

-4. You may make sure the jar file and analytics-zoo installed using PyPI are installed on all clusters.
+4. Make sure the jar file and analytics-zoo installed using PyPI are installed on all clusters.
 In **Libraries** tab of your cluster, check installed libraries and click “Install automatically on all clusters” option in **Admin Settings**.

 <img src="../Image/PlatformGuide/install-on-allclusters.PNG" width="380">